CaioDaumann/CaioDaumann/README.md

 I also take part in the Early Run3 Higgs to gamma gamma effort, where I work in the development of the analysis framework HiggsDNA a new framework that fully uses colunar analysis.

+My other project is related to the classification of photon pairs.
+In the run2 analysis, a categorization in the mass resolution of the photon pair was made.
+We are exploring the possibiity of using another type of categorization, such as a mvaID.
+At the moment we are evalauting how much improvement a simple BDT can bring to us.
+If the results are prommising we plan to start using more low input variables.

 <!---